123zeba/Dubai_Apartment_Price-Prediction/Readme.md

 4. XGBoost regression

-Models' performance has been evaluated using Adjusted R-squared R-squared is a statistical measure of how close the data are to the fitted regression line.
+Models' performance has been evaluated using Adjusted R-squared.
+R-squared is a statistical measure of how close the data are to the fitted regression line.
 Higher the R-Squared the better the model fits our data.